uxeskimo/Retro-Delights/src/articles/the-magic-of-bubble-bobble.md

 It's catchy theme would draw you closer, I can still hear it clearly in my mind, the arcade cabinet had illustrations on the front of the main characters from the game Bub and Bob who both dragons.

-It was a two player game, complete with two joysticks and corresponding push buttons, the 10p(?) coin slots had the red glow encouraging you to insert a coin and get started.
+Released in 1986 from Taito, it was a two player game, complete with two joysticks and corresponding push buttons, the 10p(?) coin slots had the red glow encouraging you to insert a coin and get started.

 The aim of the game was to rescue Bub and Bobs girlfriends and in the process venture through the cave of monsters which consisted of over 100 levels and different caves.